 Today Juan Rivero joins Village Preservation as our new East Village and Special Projects Director.
 Juan is an urban planner, researcher, and community advocate with experience in government, academia, and not-for-profits.
-He has most recently been serving on the coordinating committee of the City Club of New York, and teaching courses on urban revitalization and public space at Rutgers University and NYU.
-Much of his research and advocacy has revolved around questions surrounding heritage preservation.
-Juan also served as the spokesman and co-director for Save Coney Island, a community-based group, formed in response to a redevelopment plan by the City, with the goal of preserving the historic features, structures, and functions of that neighborhood as a historic and affordable amusement destination.
-And his writing about that redevelopment process has been published in numerous academic journals.
-He is currently working on a book about heritage preservation in Coney Island.
+He has most recently been serving on the coordinating committee and board of the City Club of New York, and teaching courses on urban revitalization, public space, and planning theory and history at the Bloustein School at Rutgers University, Barnard College, and the Wagner School at NYU.
+Much of his research and advocacy has dealt with questions surrounding heritage preservation.
+Juan served as the spokesman and co-director for Save Coney Island, a community-based group, formed in response to a redevelopment plan by the City, with the goal of preserving the historic features, structures, and functions of that neighborhood as a historic and affordable amusement destination.
+His writing about that redevelopment process has been published in numerous academic journals.
+He is currently working on a book about that project and the debates that surrounded it.

 In recent years, Juan had begun to take an interest in the loss of small businesses in neighborhoods throughout the city.
 He says: